-Looking similar to the well-known "Relm" lathes, the RSB might have been made by Breeds, in Leeds, a company with a connection to Relm and whose lathes were sometimes branded "Atlas".
-The only known surviving example, the machine shown below, is of 3-inch centre height and 12 inches between centres and would have been made during the first decade of the 20th century for the amateur market.
+The pictures on this page show a lathe of 3-inch centre height and 12 inches between centres that would have been designed - judging by its appearance and specification - during the first decade of the 20th century.
+Intended for the amateur market, production could well have continued into the 1920s though unfortunately, so far, no contemporary advertisements have been found.
 The bed, very lightly constructed with thin walls, was of typically English style with a flat top, V-edged ways and provided with a decent gap.

-A single swivelling tool-slide was provided, carried in a traverse T-slot in the saddle - with two more slots provided that ran longitudinally down the right-hand saddle wings - so providing the makings of a handy boring table.
+A single swivelling tool-slide was provided, carried in a traverse T-slot in the saddle - with two more slots that ran longitudinally down the right-hand saddle wings - so providing the makings of a handy boring table.
 Judging from the thickness of the saddle and top-slide castings, it's likely that sufficient room was available to fit a proper compound slide rest, something that the maker may well have offered at extra cost.

 Of the simplest possible kind, the tailstock was a single casting - and so with no base on which to set over the top for taper turning.
 Fitted with a No. 1 Morse taper nose the spindle was locked by that horribly crude method, a slit in the casting closed down by a bolt.